 BJT Intuition In Plain Language

 In introductory circuits, the main BJT idea is that the base-emitter junction must be forward biased for the transistor to conduct in the usual NPN setup.
 If that condition is met, the collector current can be much larger than the base current.
+In the active region, a common approximation is

 ICβIBI_C \approx \beta I_B

+where ICI_C is collector current, IBI_B is base current, and β\beta is current gain.
 This helps with intuition, but it is not a universal shortcut.
 If you are using the BJT as a switch, the design goal is often saturation, not precise active-region amplification.

 MOSFET Intuition Without The Usual Confusion

 For an enhancement-mode MOSFET, the important control variable is the gate-to-source voltage VGSV_{GS}.
 If VGSV_{GS} is too low, the channel is weak or absent.
 If VGSV_{GS} is high enough for that specific device and load, current can flow strongly.
+The gate usually draws very little steady-state current because it is insulated, which is one reason MOSFETs are widely used in digital circuits and power switching.

 The main beginner mistake is treating threshold voltage as "fully on."
 Threshold usually marks the point where conduction begins under a test condition.
 It does not guarantee low resistance or efficient switching at your load current.

-One Worked Example: Switching A Load From A Microcontroller
+Applying The Choice: Switching A Load From A Microcontroller

 Suppose a 5V5 \, \text{V} microcontroller must switch a 200mA200 \, \text{mA} load.